-- activation and bonus funding phase (see point e.4); - Performance Scorecard definition phase (see points c and e.1); - bonus payment phase (see point c and f.2).
+- activation and bonus funding phase (see points c and e.4); - Performance Scorecard definition phase (see point e.1); - bonus payment phase (see points c and f.2).

 b.3.
 Whether the management body or the remuneration committee where established reviewed the institution's remuneration policy during the past year, and if so, an overview of any changes that were made, the reasons for those changes and their impact on remuneration